-This helpful #TechTip is brought to you by our Training Manager John Setzer and covers using the smart dimension tool when sketching arcs and circles.
-Find more options available to you, when you want to create a dimension and don’t want the dimension location to be the center of the arc or circle.
+This helpful technical tip covers how to utilize the smart dimension tool while sketching arcs and circles.
+Find more options available to you when you want to create a dimension and don’t want the dimension location to be the center of the arc or circle.
 Use the circumference!

-The full video transcript is also available in the description of the YouTube video.
-Or, see below for this text.
-If interested in more Tech Tips, view our SOLIDWORKS Tips and Tricks YouTube playlist.
+The full video transcript is also available in the YouTube video’s description and is transcripted below.
+If you are interested in learning more technical tips, view our SOLIDWORKS Tips and Tricks YouTube playlist.

-Well, when you choose to dimension to the arc or circle, pick the circumference of the arc or circle, and while SOLIDWORKS will automatically snap that to the center of that arc or circle, you will have options if you select this dimension and go to leaders, you will see our conditions.
+Well, when you choose to dimension to the arc or circle, pick the circumference of the arc or circle.
+While SOLIDWORKS will automatically snap that to the center of that arc or circle, you will have options if you select this dimension and go-to leaders, you will see our conditions.
 The default is always going to be center.

 Min & Max